apache/nuttx/README.txt

   There are many popular Windows native toolchains that may be used with NuttX.
-  Examples include CodeSourcery (for Windows), devkitARM, and several vendor- provied toolchains.
+  Examples include CodeSourcery (for Windows), devkitARM, and several vendor- provided toolchains.
 There are several limitations with using a and Windows based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are